 When you live in an apartment managed by a property company, you may hear normal noises associated with everyday life from the yard, stairwell, or neighbouring apartments from within your apartment.
 All tenants are encouraged and advised to show consideration for others in the way they live.
 When moving around your apartment, keeping pets, playing or listening to music, hosting parties, exercising, or doing noisy work, to give just a few examples, it’s worth considering how much the noise will carry to other parts of the building.
 In particular during the hours of 10pm–7am, residents must be quiet and are expected to avoid creating unnecessary noise in any part of the property.

-If a neighbour is causing a serious or repeated disruption in the building, and in particular between the hours of 10pm and 7am, residents are entitled to submit a notification of residential disturbance to the housing company using either the disturbance report form intended for reporting serious or repeated disturbances (for a moment only in Finnish) or via a free-form notification.
+If a neighbour is causing a serious or repeated disruption in the building, and in particular between the hours of 10pm and 7am, residents are entitled to submit a notification of residential disturbance to the housing company using either the disturbance report form intended for reporting serious or repeated disturbances or via a free-form notification.

 What to do in the event of serious or repeated disruptions: